rosenbrockc/live-serial/docs/config.rst

 - **legends** comma-separated list of legend labels for cases where more than one index is specified in `value_index`.

-**Note**: if a *key* is not specified, then one will be auto-generated using the :meth:`id` of the :class:`~liveserial.monitor.ComMonitorThread` object instance assigned to the port where the data originated from.
+.. note:: if a *key* is not specified, then one will be auto-generated using the :meth:`id` of the :class:`~liveserial.monitor.ComMonitorThread` object instance assigned to the port where the data originated from.

+.. note:: for the *value_index* and *logging* options, they are zero-based.
+However, the zero index is **reserved** for the timestamp of the local computer.
+You can reference it in these options using `0`.

 Since the config file format is extensible, it is easy to add additional options later on.
 The default :class:`~ConfigParser.ConfigParser` is used to extract the sections (sensors) and their options.